- 1 About Game Setups

 - Special variants/modes of the game.
 Some games have variants that are played with modified rules or a changed number of components (e.g. setup for beginners or for particular variant of play).

 - Paid and free setups.
 Your game may be split into several free setups (in the free catalog) and paid setups (in the premium catalog).
-See Game in Premium for details.
+See About Free and Premium Games for details.

 Creating a Setup